 4. Fruiting Body – When the conditions for the fungus are no longer ideal, it develops into a mushroom-like fruiting body, which produces spores.
 These brown and yellow growths are commonly seen on downed trees in the forest.

-How to stop wood rot from spreading
+How do you stop wood rot from spreading?

 To stop wet or dry wood rot, you need to kill the fungus.
 To do that, you have to eliminate the moisture and poison the microbe.